pangrus/bebe/README.md

 ![bebe](Images/bebe.png)

-- euclidean gate sequencer/square LFO based on ATtiny84 with 2 gates and a clock output
+- 5 steps euclidean gate sequencer/square LFO based on ATtiny84 with 2 gates and a clock output

 - two frequency mixed lunetta style NAND oscillators with gate and CV control (with vactrol)